WordsOut poems

 off to worship at St James).

-And Kate the
+and Kate the

-Climbers for so long did faithfully teach
+Climbers for so long did faithfully

-And at the piano
+and at the piano

 did grandly play

-On many a happy
+on many a happy

 service I am bound to say

-Though mostly it
+though mostly it

 was on Sunday evening